Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 - Nittany Lions games have an average total of 53.8 points this season, 0.7 fewer than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 48.3 points, 6.2 fewer than this game's set over/under.
+- The 48.3 PPG average total in Wildcats games this season is 6.2 points fewer than this game's over/under.

 Penn State Stats and Trends

-- In Penn State's three games this year, it has three wins against the spread.

-- Penn State's games this year have not gone over any of three set point totals.
+- Penn State's games this year have not hit the over on any of three set point totals.

-- When Penn State records more than 11 points, it is 3-0 against the spread and 3-0 overall.
+- Penn State is 3-0 against the spread and 3-0 overall in games when it puts up more than 11 points.

 - Penn State is 3-0 against the spread and 3-0 overall when the team picks up over 184.7 yards.